-Thoughts of a current MCh (Orth) student
+Thoughts of a past MCh (Orth) student

 My name is Dr Harshavardhan and I am writing this whilst in the middle of my Master of Orthopaedic Surgery (MCh Orth) Dundee 2015-16 course as I am eager to share my operating theatre experience working with Mr. Arpit Jariwala, a past MCh Orth Dundee graduate and a consultant upper limb orthopaedic surgeon.
 I have learnt some of the new operating techniques such as treating AC Joint reconstruction using Surgi ligament, fixing osteoporotic greater tuberosity humerus fracture using Helix anchors and peek sutures, Biceps repair using Endobutton and dislocated lunate fixation using Suture anchors.
 Although these types of fractures are common in my home country, India, I am delighted to see and assist in these advanced techniques in treating them.
 I have always believed shoulder arthroscopy to be more exciting, and here in the UK, I gained the opportunity to learn the entire spectrum of shoulder arthroscopic procedures from Mr Jariwala.
 I would like to add that working with Mr. Jariwala is a complete treat due to his vast experience of upper limb surgeries and thorough scholarly knowledge.